bpekyavas/broker-webapp/README.md

   Brokers can see all trades occurred in the market.

 > ##### Market Overview for Traders:
   Traders can see best bid and best offers in market.
-There is an option see the market in realtime.
+There is an option to see the market in realtime.
 They can buy or sell stocks by specifying the quantity they want.

 > ##### My Trades
   Traders can see their trades occurred in the market.